USEPA/CMAQ/DOCS/README.md

 - **[Tutorials](Users_Guide/Tutorials/README.md)**: Included with the User's Guide, a series of short tutorials provide practical examples of how to set up and run CMAQ, exercise different features in the software, and better understand the software system.

-- **[Chemical Mechanism Tables](../CCTM/src/MECHS/README.md)**: Tables of model species and chemical reactions in each chemical mechanism available in v5.3.
+- **[Chemical Mechanism Tables](../CCTM/src/MECHS/README.md)**: Tables of model species and chemical reactions in each chemical mechanism available in the most recently released version of CMAQ.

 - **[Developers' Guide](Developers_Guide/CMAQ_Dev_Guide.md)**: A guide to version control practices and expectations adopted by the CMAQ development team and enforced on itself and any other collaborators who wish to contribute code.